 - For road conditions and closures in Alberta, check out 511 Alberta

-Free water – some bus companies provide free water on board, however, Canada has drinking water which is 100% safe so you can bring your own water bottle and fill up on the go.
+Free water – some bus companies provide free water bottles on board, however, Canada has drinking water which is 100% safe so you can bring your own water bottle and fill up on the go.

 Below are all the options for transport from Calgary to Canmore (just outside of Banff NP), Banff & Jasper.